electricitymaps/electricitymaps-contrib/README.md

 Once you're done doing your changes, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to get them integrated into the production version.

+### Updating country capacities
+If you want to update or add production capacities for a country then head over to the [zones file](https://github.com/tmrowco/electricitymap/blob/master/config/zones.json) and make any changes needed.
+The zones use ISO 3166-1 codes as identifiers, a list of which can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes).

 ### Adding a new country
 It is very simple to add a new country.
 The Electricity Map backend runs a list of so-called *parsers* every 5min.
-Those parsers are responsible to fetch the generation mix for a given country (check out the existing list in the [parsers](https://github.com/tmrowco/electricitymap/tree/master/parsers) directory, or look at the [work in progress](https://github.com/tmrowco/electricitymap/issues?q=is%3Aissue+is%3Aopen+label%3Aparser)).
+Those parsers are responsible for fetching the generation mix of a given country (check out the existing list in the [parsers](https://github.com/tmrowco/electricitymap/tree/master/parsers) directory, or look at the [work in progress](https://github.com/tmrowco/electricitymap/issues?q=is%3Aissue+is%3Aopen+label%3Aparser)).

 A parser is a python script that is expected to define the method `fetch_production` which returns the production mix at current time, in the format: